ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/view.md

 At most one refresh may be running at a time, for a given view.
 E.g. if a view with `REFRESH EVERY 1 MINUTE` takes 2 minutes to refresh, it'll just be refreshing every 2 minutes.
 If it then becomes faster and starts refreshing in 10 seconds, it'll go back to refreshing every minute.
 (In particular, it won't refresh every 10 seconds to catch up with a backlog of missed refreshes - there's no such backlog.)

 Additionally, a refresh is started immediately after the materialized view is created, unless `EMPTY` is specified in the `CREATE` query.
 If `EMPTY` is specified, the first refresh happens according to schedule.

+### In Replicated DB

+If the refreshable materialized view is in a [Replicated database](../../../engines/database-engines/replicated.md), the replicas coordinate with each other such that only one replica performs the refresh at each scheduled time.
+[ReplicatedMergeTree](../../../engines/table-engines/mergetree-family/replication.md) table engine is required, so that all replicas see the data procuded by the refresh.

+In `APPEND` mode, coordination can be disabled using `SETTINGS all_replicas = 1`.
+This makes replicas do refreshes independently of each other.
+In this case ReplicatedMergeTree is not required.

+In non-`APPEND` mode, only coordinated refreshing is supported.
+For uncoordinated, use `Atomic` database and `CREATE ...
+ON CLUSTER` query to create refreshable materialized views on all replicas.

+The coordination is done through Keeper.
+The znode path is determined by [default_replica_path](../../operations/server-configuration-parameters/settings.md#default_replica_path) server setting.

 ### Dependencies {#refresh-dependencies}